 Colectivo’s between Cancun-Playa del Carmen-Tulum

 Colectivo’s running on the route from Cancun-Playa del Carmen-Tulum are originally not intended for tourists.
-Colectivo’s operating in the Riviera Maya mainly transport locals and workers from the resorts and tourist attractions.
+They mainly transport locals and workers from the resorts and tourist attractions.

 Taxi from Cancun Airport to Tulum

-Another good option is to hire a private transfer, if you want to get from Cancun Airport to Tulum.
-Your driver will be waiting for you outside the arrivals gate to take your accommodation in Tulum.
+Another good option from Cancun Airport to Tulum is to hire a private transfer.
+Your driver will be waiting for you outside the arrivals gate to take you to your accommodation in Tulum.

-Taxis are available 24/7 at the Cancun International airport and the average rate to get to Tulum is $80.
-You can purchase your ticket at any taxi counter inside the arrivals hall of Cancun International Airport.
+Taxis are also available 24/7 at Cancun International Airport and the average rate to get to Tulum is 1,600 MXN ($78).
+You can purchase your ticket at any taxi counter inside the arrivals hall.

 The creative murals that you’ll find throughout the entire hotel, give La Palmita a vibrant and artistic feel.